Spyderisk/system-modeller-deployment/README.md

 ## Required knowledge

-You will need to understand how to install and configure Docker.
+You will need to understand how to install and configure Docker, and you need to understand what Keycloak does.

 We do not recommend anyone install a service live on the internet unless they are confident in security measures around domain names, IP networking and routing,